ViciousSquid/Adventure/README.md

 * Can track room re-visits and trigger extra content
 * Example stories included with multiple endings and more

+The editor (/editor folder) is standalone and uses javascript

 [[Story format is detailed in a seperate document](STORY FORMAT.MD)](https://github.com/ViciousSquid/Adventure/blob/main/STORY%20FORMAT.MD)